 The Rule also gives patients' rights over their health information, including rights to examine and obtain a copy of their health records, and to request corrections.
-If you have questions, want additional information, or need to report a problem regarding your protected health information, please contact the Human Resources representative at html/
+If you have questions, want additional information, or need to report a problem regarding your protected health information, please contact the Human Resources representative at HR@cannoncountytn.gov.